brwilkinson/Bicep_Merge_Proto/README.md

 Sample merging VNET configurations

-I would not recommend to do this, however it does work
+I would not recommend to do this, however it does work.

 I do use a similar approach to merge a single Object, such as App Configuration on App Service.